containerd/runwasi/docs/src/developer/architecture.md

 - **containerd-shim-wasm** - Main library that is used by runtimes to create shims.
 Most of the shared code lives here.
 - **containerd-shim-wasm-test-modules** - Library with WebAssembly test modules used in the testing framework.
-- **containerd-shim-\<runtime>** - Shims per runtime (wasmtime, wasmedge, wasmer, wamr, etc.).
-These produce binaries that are the shims which containerd communicates with.
+- **containerd-shim-\<runtime>** - Shim reference implementation for selected runtimes (wasmtime, wasmedge, wasmer, wamr, etc.).
+These produce binaries that are the shims which containerd can communicate with.
-- **oci-tar-builder** - Library and executable that helps build OCI tar files.
+- **oci-tar-builder** - Library and executable that helps build OCI tar files that follow the [`wasm-oci` spec](https://tag-runtime.cncf.io/wgs/wasm/deliverables/wasm-oci-artifact/).
 - **wasi-demo-app** - WebAssembly application that is used for demos and testing.

 ## Components